Ireland - A Closer Look At Investment Opportunities Within Europe

 And for investors, the last thing I would highlight I suppose is KBI Global Investors, who I work with who advise the Fund.
 We are managing this portfolio for a number of years, and we are very, very stable in terms of our own firm, in terms of the staff, myself and the other staff involved in managing the portfolio.
 There’s been no changes.
 It’s been a very stable background from that perspective so that should also give investors’ strong confidence in the portfolio and the management of it.

-|Thanks for that update, Noel.
+Thanks for that update, Noel.
 This podcast is for informational purposes only, and should not be regarded as an offer to sell, or as a solicitation of an offer to buy, any financial product, or as an official confirmation of any transaction.
 Investors should carefully consider the investment objectives, risks, charges, and expenses of the Fund before investing.
 The prospectus, which contains more complete information about this and other matters, should be read carefully before investing.
 To obtain a prospectus, please call 1-800-468-6475, or visit www.NewIrelandFund.com.

 To all those listening in, thank you and stay tuned until next time’s market update.

-|Thank you for joining us.
+Thank you for joining us.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.